iamenderst/ansible-tutorial/tutorial/ansible_project.md

  $ mkdir roles/
 ```

-* Create a role called "os":
+* Inside the new "roles" directory, create a role called "os":

 ```
  $ ansible-galaxy init os